-Dae Lynn Helm introduced Partnership to Advance Youth Apprenticeship.
+Dae Lynn Helm introduced Partnership to Advance Youth Apprenticeships.

-The Committee is asked to approve KHA to apply for a grant through the Partnership to Advance Youth Apprenticeship.
-This is a planning grant to create and implement youth training and employment opportunities through high quality apprenticeship programs and strengthening equitable outcomes.
-The Committee suggested adding what are getting from this grant.
-Ms. Tutor asked for a motion to approve the application process.
-Dr. Wells made the motion and Ms. Tutor seconded it.
-Ms. Tutor opened the floor for discussion and public comments.
-With none being heard, Ms. Tutor asked all in favor to signify by the sign of "aye".
+The Board is asked to approve the grant application for a planning grant to develop a program to provide youth training and employment opportunities.
+Due to missing the March board meeting, the application has been submitted.
+Dr. Blalock added that we would partner with DCPS and work in cohorts.
+Dr. Wells made the motion and Dr. Glover seconded it.
+This item has been vetted by both the Governance and Finance Committee.
+Chairman Gay opened the floor for discussion and public comments.
+With none being heard, Chairman Gay asked all in favor to signify by the sign of "aye".
 All were in favor and the motion was passed.